What is council tax and who pays?

 If you have a question

-The council’s website has many council tax and benefit related resources that are available 24/7 (https://www.argyll-bute.gov.uk/benefits-and-council-tax) and an online assistant called Abby who can answer most queries or direct you to the correct online service.
+The council’s website has many council tax and benefit related resources that are available 24/7 (https://www.argyll-bute.gov.uk/benefits-and-council-tax).
 We also have Customer Service Points and a telephony Customer Service Centre if you cannot find what you need online or need to speak to us about a complex matter.

 Below is a list of our Customer Service Points, and some useful contact numbers: